Last updated: March 19, 2018

 Deadline: November 1, 2018

 African American students in their senior year of high school are eligible for this scholarship program.
-Students interested in pursuing a degree in education are preferred.
+This scholarship will be awarded to students who demonstrate an interest in public service, community engagement, business entrepreneurship, and global citizenship

 Deadline: December 1, 2018